 I love this upside down pear cake and have been making it a lot recently.
-I guess its because I’m still a bit of a newbie to the no eggs no dairy thing but I’m still surprised that you can make a vegan cake that tastes so good.
-I mean why didn’t anyone tell me this before!
+I guess its because I’m still always surprised that you can make a vegan cake that tastes so good.
+I mean why didn’t anyone tell me this years ago!

 The cake is moist, sweet with lovely tones of cinnamon – real comfort food that is also nourishing to the soul.
 The spelt flour makes it lighter on the digestion and the pear is gorgeously soft and mellow.
 I love the moment you invert the cake on a plate after cooking and see what pattern the pear has made – always very satisfying.
 This is officially my new favourite recipe.

 PS if you’re short on time you can replace the homemade pear sauce with natural shop bought apple sauce (so you’ll just need the one sliced pear for the bottom of the cake tin)

 150g | 1½ cups spelt flour